 The sections below describe how the transition will affect each of the naming functions identified and what changes, if any, the CWG-Stewardship recommends addressing these effects.
 In summary, the CWG-Stewardship recommends:

-ICANN, through an affiliate controlled by ICANN, to continue as the IANA Functions Operator for the Naming Related Services through the creation of a separate legal entity, Post-Transition IANA (PTI).
+A new separate legal entity, Post-Transition IANA (PTI), would be formed as an affiliate of ICANN.
+The existing IANA naming functions, administrative staff and related resources, processes, data and know-how would be legally transferred into PTI.

-Establishment of an agreement between ICANN and PTI as the IANA Functions Operator for the Naming Related Services
+ICANN would enter into a contract with PTI, granting PTI the rights and obligations to serve as the IFO for the naming functions.
+This contract would also include service level agreements for the naming functions.

 Changes proposed to root zone environment and relationship with root zone maintainer